awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-version-migration.md

 In\-place upgrades are the easier, faster, and more reliable way to upgrade a domain to a later Elasticsearch version\.
 Snapshots are a good option if you need to migrate from a pre\-5\.1 version of Elasticsearch or want to migrate to an entirely new cluster\.

 The following table shows how to use snapshots to migrate data to a domain that uses a different Elasticsearch version\.
-For more information about taking and restoring snapshots, see [Working with Amazon Elasticsearch Service Index Snapshots](es-managedomains-snapshots.md)\.
+For more information about taking and restoring snapshots, see [Creating Amazon ES Index Snapshots](es-managedomains-snapshots.md)\.

 ****